guelowrd/zik-zak-zoo-R0/README.md

-# Tic-tac-toe game but it's actually called Zik-zak-zoo (& you can zk-verify you won 3 times thanks to RISC Zero)
+# Tic-tac-toe game but it's actually called Zik-zak-zoo (& you can zk-verify you won thanks to RISC Zero)

 Title is pretty self-explanatory